OpenSource Blogging with Jekyll GitHub VSCode Part2

 _config.yml

-is the main configuration file that Jekyll references to build the site after you have usedbundle exec jekyll serve
+- the main configuration file that Jekyll references to build the site after you have used

 .gitignore